+Structural BMP Locations

-Structural BMP Locations: Several planned Capital Improvement Projects provide opportunities to install one or more new structural BMPs to comply with the Year 6 or 2024 requirement.
-As identified earlier, these include the planned outdoor recreation/athletic field improvements projects at the Portsmouth High School, or the Little Harbour School and/or the new Greenland Road Practice field.
+Several planned Capital Improvement Projects provide opportunities to install one or more new structural BMPs.
+As identified earlier, these include the planned outdoor recreation/athletic field improvements projects at the Portsmouth High School and/or the new Greenland Road Practice field.
 Also, several major road improvement projects such as the proposed Borthwick-Coakley Connector Road, the Banfield Road Pedestrian Improvements and the Peverly Hill Road Project.
-At least one BMP should be installed by year 6 to comply the MS4 Permit requirement.
-The latter two BMP locations and the High School/ Little Harbour School account for some of the highest nitrogen load contribution areas in the Sagamore Creek / Back Channel watershed (See Appendix A for Map Figures showing BMP Locations).
+BMPs previously installed at the City Public Work facility meet the requirement to install at least one BMP by year 6 to comply with the MS4 Permit requirement.
 Other planned CIP projects may provide other opportunities for stormwater infrastructure upgrades and stormwater treatment.